Configuring and using rules for an MTA analysis

 5.1.
 Logical conditions

-The analyzer provides two basic logical conditions, and and or, which you can use to aggregate results of other conditions and create more complex queries.
+The analyzer provides two basic logical conditions, and and or, which you can use to aggregate results of other conditions.

 5.2.
 AND condition